powsybl/powsybl-core/docs/user/functional_logs/index.md

 i18n.md
 ```

-powsybl provides an API called `ReportNode` (and a default implementation called `ReportNodeImpl`).
+For functional logging powsybl provides an API called `ReportNode`, and a default implementation called `ReportNodeImpl`.
 In these functional logs we expect non-technical information useful for an end-user, about the various steps which occurred, what was unexpected, what caused an execution failure.

 Each `ReportNode` contains
 - several values, indexed by their keys,
-- a functional message, given by a message template, which may contain references to those values or to the values of one of its ancestors,
+- a functional message, given by a message template referenced by a key, which may contain references to those values or to the values of one of its ancestors,
 - a list of `ReportNode` children.

 Several `ReportNode` connected together through their children parameter define a tree.
-Each `ReportNode` of such a tree refers to a `TreeContext`, which holds the context related to the tree.
+Each `ReportNode` of such a tree refers to the same `TreeContext`, which holds the context related to the tree.

 Each message template is identified by a key.
-This key is used to build a dictionary for the tree, which is carried by the `TreeContext`.
+This key corresponds to an internationalized message template: a `ResourceBundle` usually links the key to the template in the desired language (see [i18n page](./i18n.md) for more information).
-This allows to serialize in an efficient way the tree (by not repeating the duplicated templates).
+A dictionary key / message template is build in the `TreeContext`: this allows to serialize in an efficient way the tree, by not repeating the duplicated templates.

-When the children of a `ReportNode` is non-empty, the message of the corresponding `ReportNode` should summarize the children content.
+When a `ReportNode` has several children, the message of the corresponding `ReportNode` should summarize the children content.
 To that end, one or several values can be added after the `ReportNode` construction.
 The summarizing template should be succinct: 120 characters is an indicative limit for the message string length (once formatted).